dguzh/geoparser/README.md

 docs = geo.parse(texts, country_filter=['CH', 'DE', 'AT'], feature_filter=['A', 'P'])
 ```

-## Example
+### Example

-Here's an example illustrating how the library might be used:
+Here's an example illustrating how the Geoparser might be used:

 ```python
 from geoparser import Geoparser